Scott3142/python-programming/README.md

 # About this repository

-This repository contains both the source code of this course's webpage and the source for the content of the course.
+This repository contains both the source code of the [Python Programming](https://scott3142.uk/python-programming) course's webpage and the source for the content of the course.
 The codelabs are located in the `site/codelabs` folder and everything else is for the website.
 The exercise files link via submodules in the `exercise_files` directory.

 ## Contributing to the content